Utah couple’s unique ultrasound shows baby destined to rock ‘n’ roll

-SANTAQUIN, Utah — A Utah couple’s ultrasound photos are attracting attention online after they noticed it appears their baby is ready to rock.
+SANTAQUIN, Utah – A Utah couple’s ultrasound images are attracting attention online after they noticed their unborn child's distinct hand position.

 Makelle and Jared Ahlin of Santaquin said they spotted something unusual as they perused the ultrasound images.

-“She kind of went passed it, and I was just like, ‘Hey, go back, I need that picture!’”
+“She kind of went past it, and I was just like, ‘Hey, go back, I need that picture!'”
 Jared Ahlin said.

 In the ultrasound the infant appears to be holding his or her hand in a gesture familiar to anyone who has ever been to a rock concert.

-The couple swears the images weren’t altered digitally, and they even have the original paper copies to back up that claim.
+The couple swears the images weren’t altered digitally, and they even have the original paper copies to back up that claim, according to KSTU.

 “Our boys are very active I guess, so it probably sounds like they will fit in to the family,” Jared Ahlin said as Makelle adds: “They're pretty wild I would say.”

-The couple is due toward the end of June and has decided to keep the gender of their baby a surprise until delivery.
+The baby is due toward the end of June and the couple have decided to keep the gender a surprise until delivery.